sain666/database/README.md

-# SQL Project
+## Project

-This repository contains my SQL project completed as part of a database system course.
+This project need to get the answer from database system by writing series of SQL query.

 ## Contents